gdw-workshop/2019_GDW_Workshop/exercises/hybrid_assembly_exercise.md

 ```
 # create a new directory
 cd
 mkdir hybrid_assembly
 cd hybrid_assembly

 # copy and unpack the data file
 cp ~/Desktop/GDW_Data/Mark/hybrid_assembly_exercise_files.tgz .
 tar xvf hybrid_assembly_exercise_files.tgz
 ```

-Download [this file](https://drive.google.com/open?id=1SIPyxxLjYVWjzRfoPgpc8cDreCe9nuAX) and move it into the hybrid_assembly directory you just created.
-Then unpack it:

 Now that we have the data, let's assemble the short read data alone.
 Run the SPAdes assembler as follows: